galtproject/geesome-eth-manager/README.md

 # Geesome ETH manager
-Geesome module for listen Ethereum contracts for users regitration with their ethereum addresses.
+Library for custom Geesome modules, that listen Ethereum contracts for user registration with their ethereum addresses.
 After registration - users will be able to authorize in Geesome node by MetaMask and ethereum signature.

 ## Example